arturcarvalho/tutorial-1/README.md

 ### One more thing...

 Since we're not redirecting after the form submits we should at least clear out the form fields.
-This requires we get access to a `reset()` function that's part of `react-hook-form` but we don't have access to it when using the simplest usage of `<RedwoodForm>` (like we're currently using).
+This requires we get access to a `reset()` function that's part of `react-hook-form` but we don't have access to it when using the simplest usage of `<Form>` (like we're currently using).

-`react-hook-form` has a hook called `useForm()` which is normally called for us within `RedwoodForm`.
+`react-hook-form` has a hook called `useForm()` which is normally called for us within `Form`.
 In order to reset the form we need to invoke that hook ourselves.
-But the functionality that `useForm()` provides still needs to be used in `RedwoodForm`.
+But the functionality that `useForm()` provides still needs to be used in `Form`.
 Here's how we do that.

 First we'll import `useForm`: